 About This Week's Prompts for Personal Meditation "Martha, Martha, you are worried and distracted by many things; there is need of only one thing."
 The rebuke was not because Martha served instead of listened.
 Jesus himself came as one who serves.
 The rebuke was for anxiety and distraction sabotaging Martha's own desire to offer hospitality.
 Jesus, too, offered hospitality.
 Mary accepted it.
 She offered the hospitality of her heart to the Word made flesh.

 Who doesn't get distracted and anxious?
 Doing too much good in too many directions (meditation one) is one way of thwarting your own desire to offer hospitality.
 Rather, seek the one thing (meditation two).
 Even then, it may be necessary to re-evaluate your energies and sense of hospitality (meditation three).

 In medieval art Martha is often portrayed with La Tarasque, a dragon-like monster she tamed and bound with her girdle.
-(According to The Golden Legend, the family escaped persecution by sailing to southern Gaul. - see "Suzanne's Meditation.")
-Does she overcome that monster of anxiety, then?
-Overcoming one monster enables her to tame others.
-I love to think so.
+(According to The Golden Legend, Mary, Martha, and Lazarus escaped persecution by sailing to southern Gaul. - see "Suzanne's Meditation.")
+Does Martha overcome that monster of anxiety, then?
+Can overcoming one monster enable her to tame others?
+I'd love to think so.

 Sans souci, Suzanne